SparkysWidgets/ISRelayHW/README.md

 - Flyback, reverse voltage spike protection diode
 - LOAD header for connection in series with the HOT line of the mains wiring to be switch
 - Added frame to better capture version and project info and license for both board and schem
+- Brought info in frame up to date to new site URL schema

 Board Layout Info
 -------------------------